Paddling on the Great Miami River, a state and national designated water trail

 - Unique river cities and towns

-Six rivers and streams – the Great Miami, Stillwater and Mad rivers, along with Twin, Greenville and Buck creeks – make up one of only 22 national water trail systems (designated by the U.S. Department of the Interior).
+Six rivers and streams – the Great Miami River, Stillwater River and Mad River, along with Twin Creek, Greenville Creek and Buck Creek – make up one of only 21 national water trail systems (designated by the U.S. Department of the Interior) and the only one in Ohio.
 The three rivers are state-designated water trails, too.
 And the Stillwater River and Greenville Creek are state-designated Scenic Rivers.